danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 ## Level 0: No Locking

 The dumbest possible locking is no need for locking at all.
-Which does not mean extremely clever lockless tricks for a "look, not calls to
+Which does not mean extremely clever lockless tricks for a "look, no calls to
 <code>mutex_lock()</code>" feint, but an overall design which guarantees that
 any writers cannot exist concurrently with any other access at all.
 This removes the need for consistency guarantees while accessing an object at the